robinrodricks/FluentListView/README.md

-Can I generate the whole FluentListView directly from my model?[¶](#can-i-generate-the-whole-objectlistview-directly-from-my-model "Permalink to this headline")
+Can I generate the whole FluentListView directly from my model?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------

 > _I’m writing software to a merchant bank and time to market is crucial.
 Is there a way I create a working FluentListView just using my model class?_